YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 Route Not Being Found
 ---------------------

-I started the application, but when I go to http://localhost:8666/body, I get the following error: ``Cannot GET /body``

-It appears that you started Mojito from the wrong location.
+If you started the application, went to ``http://localhost:8666/body``, and got the following error ``Cannot GET /body``, It appears that you started Mojito from the wrong location.
 Try changing  to the application directory, which in this example is ``02_mojits``, and then run ``mojito start``.

 Error: listen EADDRINUSE
 ------------------------

 If you start Mojit and get the following error, it means that Mojito is already running.
-You’ll need to cancel that process before you can restart Mojito.
+You’ll need to kill that process before you can restart Mojito.

 .. _02_mojits-qa: